vnibin/DemoApp/README.md

 - This project is a demonstration of Android Clean Architecture pattern and it used one of the api from public api                         https://github.com/public-apis/public-apis.
 - The App basically displays list of an animal(cat) in vertical grid format.
-This project used Corutines for network call and used         jetpack Compose for Ui building and Coil is used for Image Loading.
+This project used Coroutines for network call and used         jetpack Compose for Ui building and Coil for Image Loading.
 - The Project mainly focused on applying the principles of Clean Architecure.
 -  The project segregated into three parts ie